Buroni/vocabin-old/README.md

 - [ ] Export vocabulary as Cloze cards with the sentence in which each word was found.
 - [ ] Add Portuguese, Danish, Turkish and Polish.
 - [ ] Detect and filter non-words from text.
-- [ ] Standardise all POS filters to only accept verbs, nouns, adverbs and adjectives across all languages.
+- [ ] Standardise all POS filters to only accept verbs, nouns, adverbs, interjections and adjectives across all languages.

 ## Running Locally